neel229/link-manager/README.md

 1. I've used yarn for package management but you can use npm as well.
 Just make sure to delete the `yarn.lock` file before installing packages with npm.
 2. The integration tests can be ran with `yarn test or npm run test` command.
-3. `yarn start or npm run start` command starts the server
+3. `yarn start or npm run start` command starts the server.
+Once the server is started, you can query the graphql endpoints on `http://localhost:6900/graphql`